 In June 2022, AMX0035 received marketing authorization with conditions as ALBRIOZA by Health Canada for the treatment of ALS, and we began commercially selling ALBRIOZA within Canada in July 2022.
 In September 2022, AMX0035 received regulatory approval as RELYVRIO by the FDA for the treatment of ALS, and we launched RELYVRIO in the U.S. in October 2022.
-All product revenue net, recognized during the period relates to units of ALBRIOZA and RELYVRIO sold in Canada and the U.S., respectively.
+Product revenue, net recognized during the three and nine months ended September 30, 2023 primarily relates to units of ALBRIOZA and RELYVRIO sold in Canada and the U.S., respectively.
+All product revenue, net recognized during the three and nine months ended September 30, 2022 relates to units of ALBRIOZA sold in Canada.